Joana-Jopson/Fraud-Detection-Model/README.md

-# Fraud-Detection-Model
+Fraud Detection Model
 A machine learning project for detecting fraudulent financial transactions using Python and Scikit-learn.
+The system preprocesses large-scale transaction data, applies feature engineering and normalization, and trains supervised models (Logistic Regression, Random Forest) to classify fraud with high accuracy.
+Includes performance evaluation (cross-validation, confusion matrix, ROC-AUC, precision-recall) and data visualization for actionable insights.